abdulmuminakinde/agentic/README.md

 - **Prompt-based interaction:** You can provide a prompt to the assistant, and it will generate a response based on the prompt.
 - **Code execution:** The assistant can execute Python code snippets within a sandboxed environment.
 - **Function calling:** The assistant can call predefined functions to perform specific tasks.
+- **Code review assistance:** The assistant can analyze git diffs to provide insights and suggestions for code improvements.
 - **Chat mode:** An interactive chat mode allows you to have a conversation with the assistant.
 - **Verbose mode:** Provides detailed information about the API usage and function call results.